-The Rev. Jeremy Wicks has served as a police chaplain, a reserve police officer and a Black Lives Matter organizer.
+The Rev. Jeremy Wicks has served as a police chaplain, a reserve police officer and a social justice activist.
 He sees no contradiction in any of these roles.

 “In my heart, I honestly believe and my experience tells me that everyone is working toward the same goal,” the Michigan pastor said.
 “We want communities to be safe.
 We want people to flourish.”